 In 2012, CDC augmented its existing risk-based hepatitis C testing guidelines, recommending that all persons born during 1945–1965 receive one-time HCV testing.
 Because people born during these years have high rates of hepatitis C infection, this recommendation will help increase the numbers of infected people who know their infection status, which is the first step towards receiving needed care and treatment.

-CDC recently revised its HCV laboratory testing algorithm to include a confirmatory test, The new recommendation will help public health professionals better estimate rates of infection and help ensure that people who test positive for hepatitis C infection know whether their infection is still capable of harming their liver.
-Such knowledge can help providers and patients make important treatment-related decisions.
+CDC revised its HCV laboratory testing algorithm to include a confirmatory test.
+The new recommendation will help public health professionals better estimate rates of infection and help ensure that people who test positive for hepatitis C infection know whether their infection is still capable of harming their liver.
+Such knowledge can help providers and patients make important care and treatment-related decisions.

 CDC's Division of Viral Hepatitis (DVH) is part of CDC's National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention .
 In collaboration with domestic and global partners, DVH provides the scientific and programmatic foundation and leadership for the prevention and control of hepatitis virus infections and their manifestations.

-DVH consists of three branches — the Epidemiology and Surveillance Branch, the Prevention Branch, and the Laboratory Branch — that work collaboratively to prevent viral hepatitis infections and associated liver disease.
+DVH consists of the Office of the Director and three branches that work collaboratively to prevent viral hepatitis infections and associated liver disease.